-The work-from-home job scams are on the rise in 2017.
+The work-from-home job scams have been on the rise since 2017.
 The majority of these scams are typically found on the internet and use the following job offers:

 - Dog walker

 - Package shipper

 These so-called jobs promise you a paycheck that can be earned from the comfort of home.

 But unfortunately, the work-at-home job scam has become a growing criminal enterprise that can rob you of both your money and time.